| | | Section K (26/12/08

 piston falls freely then the jet nut must be re-centralised with the

+needle.
 The jet nut which is clamped in position by the gland

 nut (6) Fig. 10 is located in a clearance bore which permits a limited